 The workshop follows the NAWEA/WindTech 2019 conference, which will held from 14th - 16th October, also at the University of Massachusetts Amherst.
-Additional information about the workshop venue, including transportation and lodging information, will be available on the NAWEA/WindTech 2019 website.
+Additional information about the workshop venue, including transportation and lodging information, are available on the NAWEA/WindTech 2019 website:

 The following program is a draft and subject to revision without notice.
 Please check back for updates!